Generic Name: Busulfan Tablet (byoo SUL fan)

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about busulfan tablet, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about busulfan tablet, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about busulfan

 - 2 Reviews – Add your own review/rating